austrianKangaroo/obsidian-supercharged/INSTALLATION.md

 On the right hand side of the section `Installed plugins`, you should see a folder icon with the tooltip `Open plugins folder`.
 Click this icon to open the plugins folder.
 Alternatively, go to your vault folder.
 The folder should contain a hidden subfolder called `.obsidian`.
 Open this folder and open the subfolder `plugins`.

 ## 6 Add plugin
-Copy the folder `obsidian-supercharged` provided in the submission into the plugins folder.
+Copy the folder `obsidian-supercharged-main` provided in the submission into the plugins folder.
 You should see the plugin appear in the plugin settings.
 Click the toggle switch to activate the plugin.

 ## 7 Run plugin
 Open a new markdown file in your vault and press <kbd>Ctrl + M</kbd> to open a window for latex support.
 Press <kbd>Ctrl + J</kbd> to open a drawing canvas.
 If these shortcuts are preset on your device, you may reconfigure them in the plugin settings.
 Alternatively, you can search for the commands `Obsidian Supercharged: Open Canvas` and `Obsidian Supercharged: Open Latex Leaf` in the launchpad (<kbd>Ctrl + P</kbd>).